HowardYLi/HowardYLi.github.io/index.md

 ## About me

-Outside lab work, I enjoy video games, board games, manga, sci-fi, among other indoor activities.
-Recently I am into Apex Legend, Doctor Who, Franken Fran, and Jojolion (the list goes on).
+Outside lab work, I enjoy reading, video games, board games, sci-fi, among other indoor activities.
 Every once a while I have a urge to learn something new but then never spend time practicing it.
-Right now that something is balisong.
+Right now that something is bass.